core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Group OSCORE for Unicast Requests {#ssec-unicast-requests}

-With reference to the processing defined in {{ssec-protect-request}} for the signature mode and in {{ssec-optimized-request}} for the optimized mode, it is NOT RECOMMENDED for a client to use Group OSCORE for securing a request sent to a single group member over unicast.
+With reference to the processing defined in {{ssec-protect-request}} for the signature mode and in {{sec-optimized-request}} for the optimized request, it is NOT RECOMMENDED for a client to use Group OSCORE for securing a request sent to a single group member over unicast.

 If the client uses its own Sender Key to protect a unicast request to a group member, an on-path adversary can, right then or later on, redirect that request to one/many different group member(s) over unicast, or to the whole OSCORE group over multicast.
 By doing so, the adversary can induce the target group member(s) to perform actions intended to one group member only.
 Note that the adversary can be external, i.e. (s)he does not need to also be a member of the OSCORE group.